OpenTranslationBible/open-bible/en-GB/18.Job/md/job-18.md

 ## Job 18:1

-Then Bildad the Shuhite replied:
+Then Bildad the Shuhite replied and said:

 ## Job 18:2